 It’s true, many foreign companies have earned substantial profits by exploring and producing oil and gas in New Zealand.

-While royalty and tax payments do accrue to the New Zealand government, local communities do benefit from oil and gas activity in many ways - from more and higher value jobs, busier towns and regions, and active communities.
+While royalty and tax payments accrue to the New Zealand government, local communities benefit from oil and gas activity in many ways - from more and higher value jobs, busier towns and regions, and active communities.

 Our small towns and regions are crying out for investment.